How to Create an Email Marketing Campaign that Flies

 This is where you segment your contacts according to their location, either their town, city, or country.
 Geographical segmentation is ideal for email campaigns that target to gain leads from a specific location.

 This is the type of segmentation where you group together people who have the same buying patterns, spending behaviours, as well as interaction with your business.
-CRM Software from Singapore, namely Infusionsoft, have this feature.
+CRM Software from Singapore, namely Infusionsoft by Keap, have this feature.
 Putting a hotness meter on the contacts based on their engagement with the email you sent.

 This where you segment your contacts by their psychographics, namely, lifestyle, social class, personality and interests.

 Through email segmentation, personalising your emails will be a lot easier.

 What’s the use of metrics if you don’t know how to analyse them?
 Knowing what the metrics mean with your previous marketing campaign can give you an idea of what you should do with your next marketing campaign.
 Do not focus on your last marketing campaign and its performance, think past the spreadsheets and reports.
 Analyse them and ask yourself why your marketing campaign gave you these metrics.

 Say, for example, you had a webinar a month ago, and you plan on having one 2 months from now.
 You can use the metrics for the campaign for your previous webinar.
 Analyse it, look for its loopholes, and improve it.
 You want to make sure that your upcoming campaign for your webinar outperforms your previous one.

 Remember, use your previous campaign’s weak points to make improve your future email campaigns and the only way to determine your weak points is through analysing its metrics.